tramitit/guides/en/czech-republic/residence_registration_for_foreigners.md

 ---
-title: "Residence registration for foreigners"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["Czech Republic"]
+categories:
-meta_title: ""
+- Czech Republic
+date: '2024-06-07'
-description: "Your comprehensive guide to registering your residence as a foreigner in the Czech Republic"
+description: Learn how to register your residence in Czech Republic with the Foreign Police Department.
+Find out procedures, required documents, and provider details.
 draft: false
+meta_title: 'Czech Residence Registration: Process and Required Documents'
+title: 'Czech Residence Registration: Process and Required Documents'
-translationKey: "czech-republic-residence_registration_for_foreigners"
+translationKey: czech-republic-residence_registration_for_foreigners
 ---

 ## Description
 ### What is it?